jamaltheatlantean/jamaltheatlantean/README.md

-- 👋 Hi, I’m Jamal, an ordinary block-chain nomad fluent in Solidity, and an easy going guy with an optimistic attitude.
+- 👋 Hi, I’m Jamali, an ordinary block-chain nomad fluent in Solidity, and an easy going guy with an optimistic attitude.
 - 👀 I’m interested in block-chain technology and thrilled about building all kinds of cool stuffs with it.
 - 🌱 I’m currently a solidity developer with the opportunity to have worked, and learned with high quality developers in this space.
 - 💞️ I’m looking to collaborate on smart contract jobs, and anything concerning the advancement of the general web3